cycle/docs/advanced/soft-deletes.md

 # Soft Deleted Entities
-The soft deletion functionality can be achieved by applying custom delete strategy in mapper and global entity constrain to limit the selection.
+The soft deletion functionality can be achieved by applying a custom delete strategy in the mapper, combined with a global entity constrain to limit the selection.

 ## Mapper
-You can alter `queueDelete` method of the mapper and replace it with `Update` command instead:
+You can alter the `queueDelete` method of the mapper and replace it with an `Update` command instead:

 ```php
 class SoftDeletedMapper extends Mapper